-In 2021, all students who took comprehensive exams passed, although several students required an addendum or rewrite.
+All students who took comprehensive exams passed (in spring, several students required an addendum or rewrite, but all students passed on the first attempt in the fall).

 Reflective Practice Internships

 Student performance in Reflective Practice internships (HIED 5643 Reflective Practice in Higher Education and Student Affairs) is reflected in course final surveys.
 In the site supervisor evaluation, students are rated on a 4-point scale (1 = "Did not meet minimal performance expectations" to 4 = "Performed at an exceptional level").
 Students met or exceeded expectations overall.